Helios113/church-site/content/en/beliefs/_index.md

 ---
 title: "Beliefs"
 meta_title: "Beliefs"
-description: "Learn more about the beliefs of the Evangelical Congregational Church in Haskovo.
+description: "Learn more about the beliefs of the Evangelical Bulgarian Congregational Church in Haskovo.
 We believe in the Bible, Jesus Christ, and the Holy Spirit.
-Join our Christian community and discover the joy of faith."
+Join our Christian community and discover the joy of faith in our Evangelical Church."
 image: "/images/avatar.png"
 draft: false
 ---